floriankraemer/floriankraemer.github.io/_posts/2026-04-10-The-Value-of-Value-Objects.markdown

 Code must reflect the semantic meaning of the things you are trying to model and it should be unambiguous.

 A sender and a receiver are certainly not the same thing semantically; they are completely different concepts.
-To avoid logical mistakes you should reflect and describe them explicitly in code as well instead of saying "Yea, they're all just integers".
+To avoid logical mistakes you should reflect and describe them explicitly in code as well instead of saying "Yeah, they're all just integers".

 To summarize it: